-You can mail it to Willie Downs, 605 West Main Street, Whitehouse, TX 75791, or if you’d rather, you can email me a scan of it to firstname.lastname@example.org.
+Please mail your letter to Willie Downs, 605 West Main Street, Whitehouse, TX 75791, or you can email a scanned copy of it to firstname.lastname@example.org.
 (If you choose to send your letter via email, then please scan your letter at a high resolution.)

-My goal is to eventually publish a book full of the letters once I have enough content.
-Their is a long ways to go before I have enough letters to publish a book, but their isn’t any hurry either.
-This is an ongoing project and when the time is right and enough letters have been written, my hope is that a book will follow, but not guaranteed at this point.
+The ultimate goal is to eventually publish a book of the letters once their is enough content- which is about 50 letters, and around 150-200 pages.
+This is an ongoing project and when the time is right and enough letters have been written, hopefully a book will follow, but not guaranteed at this point.
 If and when the book is published, 100% of the proceeds will be donated.
-I would love to start a scholarship funded by the proceeds of the book, that can help send an aspiring animator to school who can’t afford it.
-If starting a scholarship isn’t feasible, then alternatively I could donate the funds to an animation charity or organization.
+Ideally, a scholarship will be formed, funded by the proceeds of the book, that can help send an aspiring animator to school who can’t afford it.
+If starting a scholarship isn’t an option, then alternatively the funds will be donated to an animation charity or organization.

 Who runs The Animator Letters Project?

 The Animator Letters Project was started by Willie Downs, a life-long animation enthusiast.
 He maintains the blog, posting new letters in his spare time.

 What inspired The Animator Letters Project?